Nursing Instructors

 Outlook

 Several developments will create good employment opportunities for nursing instructors.
-The U.S. Department of Labor projects employment growth for registered nurses to be much faster than the average through 2028.
+The U.S. Department of Labor projects that employment growth for registered nurses will be faster than the average through 2033.
 In addition, those practicing nursing specialties will also be in great demand.
-Because of this, there will be a corresponding demand for nursing instructors.
+Because of this, there will be a corresponding demand for the nursing instructor profession, which w...